 More sustainable events in St. Anton am Arlberg

-Tourism Association St. Anton am Arlberg, Austria | Making events sustainable is therefore essential to preserve the beauty of the region while strengthening the local economy.
+Tourism Association St. Anton am Arlberg, Austria | Making events sustainable is essential to preserve the beauty of the region while strengthening the local economy.
 The goal is to create a win-win situation for all parties involved.
-Visitors can continue to enjoy a memorable experience, the local community and environment are protected, and event organizers can run their events in a sustainable and cost-effective manner.
+Visitors can continue to enjoy a memorable experience, the local community and environment are protected, and event organisers can run their events sustainably and cost-effectively.

 ongoing